m-emre-yalcin/m-emre-yalcin.github.io/README.md

 I met with software through video games when I was 12.
 I was creating custom race maps, changing some in-game models (like vehicles) or textures (like uniforms, faces, roads) by using a map editor and photoshop for GTA San Andreas.

 Later on, I had decide to develop my own games with Unity3D on my old wretched laptop.
 But all the online documents were in English and I wasn't knowledgeable back then.
-I had tried hard to make games with the help of google translate but at that time, translation wasn't efficient as today.
+I had tried hard to make games with the help of google translate but at that time translation wasn't efficient as today.
 But I still kept going.

 I had loved game development too much.
 I had learned the basics of C#/Javascript.
 You can see one of my childhood works on [youtube](https://www.youtube.com/watch?v=oHWbQTBnVNk&t) (if it is not removed in your area because of copyright reasons.)
 If you decide to watch it, I suggest you turn down the volume of the video😅